8 must-have software engineering meetings

 Technical meeting

 Technical meetings are important for software developers and are held throughout the software product life cycle.
 In such types of meetings, complex software development tasks are carried out, and discuss the best way to solve an issue.
+During technical meetings, the team leader and developers discuss the best way to solve technical issues.

 Technical meetings contain three main stages: